 Wi-Fi is a great choice to connect your computer or smartphone to the home automation controller or system, but it should ideally only be used for that purpose.
 NFC is a decent choice for home automation but requires close proximity to work properly.
 This requirement makes it a great choice for door locks and security system access, but not much else.

-It's a good idea to find a smart home system that fits your needs, whether security, convenience or personalization, it all depends on your final goal.
-Once you know your needs, it will be easy to decide which system to use and then find out which home automation protocol, or combination of protocols, fulfills those requirements.
+Ultimately, you need to find a smart home system that fits your needs - whether that be for security, convenience or personalization, it all depends on your final goal.
+Once you know what you're aiming for, it will be easy to decide which system to use and then find out which home automation protocol, or combination of protocols, fulfills those requirements.